World of Warcraft: The War Within: Lingering Shadows

 With Xal'atath having retreated following the disruption of her plans, Orweyna and her fellow haranir investigate the remaining Black Blood in Hallowfall.
 The other haranir in Orweyna's group become frustrated with her for ignoring their people's isolationist traditions before leaving her alone to return to their homeland.
 Orweyna then receives a vision from Azeroth's Worldsoul that leads her to the Ringing Deeps, where Gazlowe is investigating the large goblin presence at the newly established Opportunity Point and is joined by the spy Renzik "The Shiv", who shares his concerns.
 Orweyna scouts the goblin operation and learns that Jastor Gallywix, the former Trade Prince of the Bilgewater Cartel who previously abandoned the Horde, was responsible and had been making illicit deals to expand his influence.

 Meanwhile, Gazlowe sends an expeditionary crew of goblins to investigate the mysterious Siren Isle after it was discovered when they were drawn to a singing crystal at its center.
 Intrigued by the discovery, the earthen and Arathi send their own expeditions to the storm-lashed island, with the latter coming to revere the crystal.
-They soon investigate a titan-forged vault on the island and learn of its history and what happened to the previous inhabitants.
+They soon investigate a titan-forged vault on the island and learn about its history and the fate of the previous inhabitants.
 Despite their differences, the goblins, earthen, and Arathi agree to collaborate and share resources to uncover Siren Isle's secrets.

 Still reeling from Dalaran's destruction, Archmage Aethas Sunreaver, one of the Kirin Tor's highest-ranking members, sends missives from Dalaran's crash site to rally the few remaining survivors and help decide the Kirin Tor's future.
 Kalecgos, Aspect of the Blue Dragonflight, is the first to respond and recovers magical artifacts stolen from the ruins, including a necklace that once belonged to the disgraced Archmage Kel'Thuzad, who was exiled from the Kirin Tor for practicing necromancy.
+(Note: During the events of Warcraft III: Reign of Chaos.)
 Jaina then helps dispose of a dangerous mana bomb that had been preserved by the Kirin Tor, despite one having previously destroyed the human city of Theramore.
 (Note: During the events of the Mists of Pandaria expansion.)
-Joined by the now wheelchair-bound Khadgar, together they hold a memorial at the crash site.
+Joined by the now wheelchair-using Khadgar, together they hold a memorial at the crash site.
 Eager to put the Kirin Tor's past mistakes behind them, Khadgar proposes they restart the Kirin Tor by not rebuilding Dalaran and disbanding its ruling Council of Six, while Jaina and Aethas work to bring the scattered mages back together.